Our learning challenge this half term is....Why are humans not like tigers? Our WOW will be a visit to Yorkshire Wildlife Park.

 In English we will start by writing about our favourite memories of the school year for our report front cover.
 We will then write an informative leaflet about our favourite wild animal to take to Yorkshire Wildlife Park.
 We will have fun writing riddles about animals to entertain our friends, which we will make into a class book, and towards the end of term the children will write a letter to their new teacher to tell them all about themselves.

-This half term we will be looking at number and place value, mass and weight, 3D shapes, money and addition and subtraction.
+This half term we will be looking at time, multiplication and division, addition and subtraction, and number and place value.

 We have P.E. on Wednesday and Friday.
+The children will be learning how to play cricket, and practising for Sports Day.
 Children will need a white or green round neck t-shirt, shorts and plimsolls or trainers.
 Long hair will need to be tied back.
 If possible, earrings should be taken out.
 If this is not possible, they should be covered with plasters or micro-pore tape.